cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

   * `private_key_path`
     The path where the key should be saved on the machine.
-If this is a bootstrap process, this refers to the local computer.
 If this will run on the manager, this will be saved on the manager.

     *type:* string
     *default:*